taophilosophy/diff-articles/ti-jiao-zhe-zhi-nan.md

 which tells Git that ls.c has been fixed and to continue the rebase operation.
 Since there was a conflict, you will get kicked into the editor to update the commit message if necessary.
 If the commit message is still accurate, just exit the editor.

 If you get stuck during the rebase, do not panic. git rebase --abort will take you back to a clean slate.
 It is important, though, to start with an unmodified tree.
 An aside: The above mentioned `git reflog` comes in handy here, as it will have a list of all the (intermediate) commits that you can view or inspect or cherry-pick.

-For more on this topic, [The Ultimate Guide to Git Merge and Git Rebase](https://www.freecodecamp.org/news/the-ultimate-guide-to-git-merge-and-git-rebase/) provides a rather extensive treatment.
+For more on this topic, [https://www.freecodecamp.org/news/the-ultimate-guide-to-git-merge-and-git-rebase/](https://www.freecodecamp.org/news/the-ultimate-guide-to-git-merge-and-git-rebase/) provides a rather extensive treatment.
 It is a good resource for issues that arise occasionally but are too obscure for this guide.

 ##### 5.2.8.3.
-Switching to a Different FreeBSD Branch[](https://docs.freebsd.org/en/articles/committers-guide/#_switching_to_a_different_freebsd_branch)
+Switching to a Different FreeBSD Branch

 If you wish to shift from stable/12 to the current branch.
 If you have a deep clone, the following will suffice: